 Under the supervision and with the participation of the Company's Chief Executive Officer and Chief Financial Officer, management conducted a reassessment of the effectiveness of the Company's disclosure controls and procedures as of June 30, 2019.
-As a result of that reassessment, management concluded that the Company's disclosure controls and procedures controls and procedures of previously disclosed material weaknesses.
+As a result of that reassessment, management concluded that the Company's disclosure controls and procedures continued to be ineffective, due to the existence of previously disclosed material weaknesses.